Preliminary audit report slams Lebanon central bank, governor

 "However, this deterioration was not reported in BdL's balance sheet presented in its annual financial statements, which were prepared using unconventional accounting policies," it said.

-Those policies allowed the central bank "to overstate assets, equity and profits while understating liabilities -- and to close each year-end in amounts specified by the governor without explanation for the amounts chosen," it said.
+Those policies allowed the central bank "to overstate assets, equity and profits while understating liabilities", it added.

 Former governor Salameh, who left his post at the end of last month, is widely viewed as a key culprit in the country's dramatic economic crash.

-On Thursday, Britain, Canada and the United States announced sweeping sanctions against the 73-year-old who is wanted for alleged financial crimes in several European countries.
+On Thursday, Britain, Canada and the United States announced sweeping sanctions against the 73-year-old, who is also wanted in Europe for alleged financial crimes.
+Salameh has denied all charges against him.

 The preliminary audit report said the central bank's "accounting policy in respect of financial engineering was exceptional in the extent of personal, unscrutinised discretion given to the governor to determine accounting estimates", it said, calling the measures "costly".